Longfei-CLF/coursework-1-Longfei-CLF/comp0035_coursework1.md

 ### Report 2
 What I did in the last week:
-- Problem statement
+- Research and finished the business need
-- Draft persona
+- Starting making the persona for the target audience

 What I plan to do in the next week:
 - Data preparation and exploring
+- Finish persona

 Issues blocking my progress (state ‘None’ if there are no issues): 'None'

 ### Report 3
 What I did in the last week:
-- Downloaded the data file
+- Successfully downloaded the data file
-- Tried to read it through Python
+- Tried to read it through Python but failed
 - Used beautifulsoup

 What I plan to do in the next week: